A Sampling-Based Method for Tensor Ring Decomposition: Tensor Ring Decomposition via Sampling

-This is sublinear in the number of tensor elements, avoiding the dependence on $I^N$ that the other methods have.
+The complexity of our method is sublinear in the number of tensor elements, avoiding the dependence on $I^N$ that the other methods have.
 While there is still an exponential dependence on $N$, this is still much better than $I^N$ for low-rank decomposition of large tensors in which case $R \ll I$.
 This is particularly true when the input tensor is too large to store in RAM and accessing its elements dominate the cost of the decomposition.
-Section~\ref{sec:detailed-complexity} in the supplement provides derivations of the complexities in Table~\ref{table:complexity}.
+We note that our method typically works well in practice even if \eqref{eq:J-bound-2} is not satisfied.